niksde/yourframe/README.md

 sls deploy -v
 ```

-Api endpoint will be show in terminal copy it and replace it with value of REACT_APP_API_URL in .env of frontend.
+Api endpoint will be show in terminal.
+Copy that url and replace it with value of REACT_APP_API_URL in .env of frontend.

 - check logs